 Rock and Roll, what rough living blacks euphemistically called sex, was born during this modern struggle.
 World-weary badmen celebrated the improbable mythology of a people who would not be silenced or contained.
 Men and women who, though they dwelled in a world that was an arm’s length away from fairness and justice, still heroically fought to be counted.

-Not long after helping to create a safe harbor where those charged with safeguarding America’s future could meet, influence and collaborate, did change and evolve.
+Not long after helping to create a safe harbor where those charged with safeguarding America’s future could meet, influence and collaborate, did rock and roll change and evolve.
 The “Bo Diddley Beat” gave way to a British Invasion and the native sounds — often labeled “devil’s music”— of young America spun off into soul, folk, rock, funk and the early stages of an unfortunate self-segregation.
 Though infinitely enjoyable, the music of this new era seemed to lack something.
 Yes, there were grand theatrical displays and men and women still sang songs turbocharged with the hubris and swagger of entitlement, but where was the danger?
 Where was the shock of the new?

 As it happens, it was already being created, forged and honed for the battle ahead.